chenyong0512/CWDLF-CSD/README.md

 # A data-driven framework that combines unsupervised clustering with multivariate time series prediction to achieve scenario-adaptive predictions of cutter suction dredger (CSD) construction performance.

+Note: The presented code represents only a subset of the core components and does not constitute a complete implementation.
+It is intended solely to illustrate a methodological framework for scenario-adaptive prediction of CSD productivity and energy consumption.

 ## ⚙️ Environment Setup

 Recommended Python version: 3.9+